 We accept that the remuneration committee is best placed to assess the appropriate incentive structures to attract and retain the best talent for an organisation.
 However, we will assess the remuneration policy, relevant KPIs and implementation report to ensure that the quantum of potential outcomes does not represent excessive remuneration.
-In addition, we look to ensure that appropriate targets are set and maintained for the various components of Short-Term Incentives and Long-Term Incentives ("LTIs"), where applicable, that LTIs are sufficiently long in duration to ensure proper long term focus and alignment with shareholders.
+In addition, we look to ensure that appropriate targets are set and maintained for the various components of Short-Term Incentives and Long-Term Incentives ("LTIs"), where applicable, that LTIs are sufficiently long in duration to ensure proper long-term focus and alignment with shareholders.
 We also encourage reporting that is sufficient to allow reasonable assessment of the outcomes.
+We strongly support the inclusion of malus and clawback provisions in executive compensation schemes.